hw5511/claude_mcp_installer/README.md

 ## 라이선스

-이 프로젝트는 MIT 라이선스 하에 배포됩니다. 자세한 내용은 `LICENSE` 파일을 참조하세요.
+This project is distributed under the MIT License.
+See the `LICENSE` file for more information.

 ---